Wayne Masterson

 Wayne Masterson PhD (1960–1991) was a British scientist who made a breakthrough in research into sleeping sickness.
 Masterson won a scholarship to Magdalen College School and later was an undergraduate at Magdalen College, Oxford studying biology.
-His main area of interest became insects and his doctorate thesis at Cambridge University was on the life cycle of the tsetse fly.
+His main area of interest became insects and his doctoral thesis at Cambridge University was on the life cycle of the tsetse fly.
 He was then awarded a post-doctorate research position at the Johns Hopkins University where he made a breakthrough in synthesis of the trypanosome that carries sleeping sickness in the tsetse fly.

-In 1989, Dr. Masterson was diagnosed with Melanoma.
+In 1989, Masterson was diagnosed with melanoma.
 Despite attempts at treatment the cancer had spread to his bowel and lungs leading to his eventual death.